6 HIV-associated infections

 No. Most people infected with TB bacteria do not develop tuberculosis because their healthy immune system is able to control the infection and stop the TB bacteria from multiplying and spreading.
 However, the TB bacteria are often not all killed but only kept under control.
-The normal immune response in people without HIV infection prevents the TB infection from progressing to tuberculosis (TB disease).
+This is called latent TB infection.

 6-33 How soon after TB infection does tuberculosis develop?

 This will depend on the ability of the person’s immune system to control the spread of the TB bacteria.
 If the immune system is strong the TB infection will be well controlled and not spread to other parts of the lung or to other organs (primary infection only, without progressing to tuberculosis).
 However, if the immune system is weak, the TB infection may rapidly spread within the lung or to other organs (tuberculosis or TB disease).
 Some patients are able to control the primary infection for months or many years (latent phase) but the infection may then spread to cause tuberculosis if the immune system becomes weakened (reactivation).